diopetés

 Phonetic Spelling: (dee-op-et'-ace)

-Short Definition: fallen from the sky
+Definition: fallen from heaven

-Definition: fallen from the sky.
+Usage: fallen from the sky.

 Word Origin